Marriage in the Catholic Church: Remarriage of widows or widowers

-The teaching of the Catholic Church is that a married couple commit themselves totally to one another until death.
+The teaching of the Catholic Church is that a married couple commits themselves totally to one another until death.
 The vows they make to each other in the wedding rite are a commitment "til death do us part".
 After the death of one, the other is free to marry again or to remain single.
 Some choose to become priests or religious.
 This path was chosen by some even in the early Christian centuries by people such as Saint Marcella, Saint Paula, Saint Galla of Rome and Saint Olympias the Deaconess.

 Ministers of matrimony

 Western Church

 The husband and wife must validly execute the marriage contract.
 In the Latin Catholic tradition, it is the spouses who are understood to confer marriage on each other.
 The spouses, as ministers of grace, naturally confer upon each other the sacrament of matrimony, expressing their consent before the church.

 This does not eliminate the need for church involvement in the marriage; under normal circumstances, canon law requires for validity the attendance of the local bishop or parish priest (or a priest or deacon delegated by either of them) and at least two witnesses.
 The priest has merely the role to "assist" the spouses in order to ensure that the marriage is contracted in accord with canon law, and is supposed to attend whenever it is possible.
 A competent layperson may be delegated by the Church, or may just attend in place of the priest, if it is impractical to have a priest attending.
 In the event that no competent layperson is found, the marriage is valid even if done in the presence of two witnesses alone.
 For example, in May 2017, the Congregation for Divine Worship and the Discipline of the Sacraments granted a bishop's request that a nun be granted permission to officiate at a marriage ceremony in Quebec because of a shortage of priests.